 Blue Dog Dance opened in September 2008 at our Briarwood location.
 Our mission is to build stronger individuals, families, and communities through dance education.
 Over time we have grown to multiple studio spaces, a staff of over 15, and over 600 students each week.
 We strive to provide opportunities for all students to develop as people through dance classes and performing arts productions.

 Our studio-wide curriculum allows for classes to follow a progression and allow teachers to adjust to student needs.
 Each week your dancer is exposed to dance concepts and vocabulary.
 We keep class sizes small and host a stress-free recital with all the details taken care of for you.

 The school is not responsible for providing before or after class care for students.
 Students are not to be left at the school for excessive time before or after class.

 Parents, legal guardians of minor students and adult students waive the right to any legal action for any injury sustained on school property resulting from normal dance activity or any other activity conducted by the students before, during or after class time.

 The school is hereby granted permission to take photographs of the students to use in brochures, web sites, posters, advertisements and other promotional materials the school creates.
 Permission is also hereby granted for the school to copyright such photographs in its name.

 Other Good Things to Know

-We sell all attire needed for classes for your convenience on our online store www.shopnimbly.com/bluedogdance.
+You are welcome to purchase your attire at any retailer.
+For your convenience, we sell all attire needed for classes on our online store www.shopnimbly.com/bluedogdance.
 We can fit your dancer for the right size in studio before making your purchase.